 Your emergency kit should contain the following:

-Electrical: Flashlights, cell phones, radios, and batteries/charges are likely to
+- Electrical: Flashlights, cell phones, radios, and batteries/charges are likely to come in handy.

 Establish a Contact List